elugens/hello-javascript/docs/general-javascript-questions/js-classes/instanceof-class-checking.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The instanceof operator allows us to check whether an object belongs to a certain class.
 It also takes inheritance into account.
-Such a check may be necessary in many cases, it can be used for building a polymorphic function, the one that treats arguments differently depending on their type.
+Such a check may be necessary in many cases, and it can be used for building a polymorphic function, the one that treats arguments differently depending on their type.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />